Conformal anomaly and gravitational pair production

-of the last term in Eq.~\eq{eq_Tmunu_general} depends the beta function $\beta(e) = \mu \, {\mathrm d} e/{\mathrm d} \mu$ associated with the running of the coupling $e$.
-A nonvanishing beta function expresses the fact that radiative corrections make the electric charge $e = e(\mu)$ dependent on the renormalization energy scale~$\mu$.
-This effect appears as a result of vacuum polarization which implies, for example, that the electric charges of a particle probed at a large distance (by a low-energy photon) does not match the charge of the same particle at a short distance (probed by a high-energy photon).
-Therefore, radiative corrections can break the scale invariance of the system and naturally contribute to the scale anomaly~\eq{eq_Tmunu_general}.
+of the last term in Eq.~\eqref{eq_Tmunu_general} depends on the beta function $\beta(e) = \mu \, {\mathrm d} e/{\mathrm d} \mu$ associated with the running of the coupling $e$.
+A nonvanishing beta function expresses the fact that radiative corrections make the electric charge $e = e(\mu)$ sensitive to the renormalization energy scale~$\mu$, thus breaking the scale invariance of the system.

-Notice that the gravitational part of the anomaly represented by the first two terms in Eq.~\eq{eq_Tmunu_general} is exact in one loop implying that the higher-order corrections to this expression vanish.
-This statement is not true for the third, matter term since radiative corrections exist, generally, in all loops~\cite{Shifman:1988zk}.
+The gravitational part of the anomaly represented by the first two terms in Eq.~\eqref{eq_Tmunu_general} is exact in one loop, as higher-order corrections to this expression vanish.
+This statement is not true for the third (matter) term since radiative corrections exist, generally, in all loops~\cite{Shifman:1988zk}.